 How to delay being VAT registered

-- Deliberately restrict annual turnover to be less than £85,000
+Deliberately restrict annual turnover to less than £85,000

-If a sole trader (or Partnership) – which sells goods or services mainly to consumers – is getting close to the VAT registration threshold of £85,000, it can incorporate by transferring the business to a Limited Company.
-This then resets the VAT turnover to zero – and can buy a lot more time for the business before having to compulsorily VAT register, and perhaps save up to £14,000 in VAT.
-However, if incorporation happens after the VAT registration threshold is reached, the sole trader (or Partnership) would be forced to register for VAT – and this VAT registration is automatically transferred to the Limited Company when it takes over the business.
-So it is important to know what one’s rolling 12 month turnover is, and to be ready to incorporate the business very quickly.
-(The same effect applies if a business is disincorporated from a Limited Company to a sole trader/Partnership).
+If a sole trader (or Partnership) – selling goods or services to consumers – is getting close to the VAT threshold of £85,000, they can transfer the business to a Limited Company.
+This resets the VAT turnover to zero – buying a lot more time before having to compulsorily VAT register, and possibly saving up to £14,000 in VAT.
+It’s important to be aware of one’s rolling 12 month turnover figure because, if the threshold is exceeded, the business will be forced to register for VAT, and the registration would automatically be transferred to the Limited Company.

-- Split the business into two or more autonomous businesses
+Split the business into two or more businesses